So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 - Watch Cowspiracy and learn about how much good you will be doing for our planet with your new lifestyle.
 I wrote about Cowspiracy here and here, just in case you want to read a bit more before you go and watch it (which you totally must).

-- Stop being afraid of carbs and carb the fuck up.
+- Stop being afraid of carbs and carb up.
 You need to start eating more now.
-The myth that potatoes and rice are bad for you has to be stopped and forgotten, because people are literally starving themselves out of fear of getting fat.
+The myth that potatoes and rice are bad for you has to be stopped and forgotten because people are literally starving themselves out of fear of getting fat.

 - Find vegan organizations in your city (or country) and get in touch with them.
 Or simply follow them on social media to know what’s new.